xiaobinliu/walne-org/blog/source/_posts/permacoin-zerocash-ethereum-meetup.md

 [Link to Permacoin Whitepaper](http://cs.umd.edu/~amiller/permacoin.pdf)

-##Zerocash
+###Zerocash

-Eran Tromer definitely wins the award for longest journey to speak at a Meetup, having just flown in from Tel Aviv to present he and his team's whitepaper on Zerocash to the IEEE [IEEE Symposium on Security and Privacy](http://www.ieee-security.org/TC/SP2014/) held this week in San Jose.
+Eran Tromer definitely won the award for longest journey to speak at a Meetup; having just flown in from Tel Aviv to present his team's whitepaper on Zerocash to the [IEEE Symposium on Security and Privacy](http://www.ieee-security.org/TC/SP2014/) held last week in San Jose.

+Zerocash's goal is to fix the intrinsic lack of privacy in Bitcoin.